 Vice President for Research and Innovation

 Term: 02/01/2014 - 01/31/2020

 Dr. Knoedler received her B.A. in Psychology from Trinity University in San Antonio, Texas, and her M.S. and Ph.D. in Cognitive Psychology from Purdue University.
-Her research expertise focused on memory processes across the lifespan, and the influence of contextual cues and information on memory and awareness.
+Her research expertise has focused on memory processes across the lifespan, the influence of contextual cues and information on memory and awareness, and interdisciplinary team development and collaborative decision-making.
 Dr. Knoedler has taught quantitative research methodology, statistics, and grant writing for many years at Purdue University, San Jose State University, University of California Santa Cruz, Indiana University, University of Notre Dame, and Penn State University.
-Dr. Knoedler has an appointment as Adjunct Associate Professor in the Department of Psychology at OU.

 In service and leadership to research development and the national research enterprise, Dr. Knoedler is a founding member, member of the Board of Directors, and was president (2013-2014) of the National Organization of Research Development Professionals (NORDP).
-She is a member of the National Science Foundation's (NSF) Advisory Committee on Equal Opportunities in Science and Engineering (CEOSE), NSF's Business and Operations Advisory Board, is the Co-PI of Oklahoma's EPSCoR Research Infrastructure Improvement Track 1 award from NSF, and is a liaison to APLU's Council on Research, through which she is involved in developing and offering training and professional development opportunities for senior research leaders across the Nation to facilitate individual faculty members, teams of researchers, and central research administrations in attracting extramural research funding, creating relationships, and developing and implementing strategies that increase institutional competitiveness.
+She is a member and Vice-Chair of the National Science Foundation's (NSF) Advisory Committee on Equal Opportunities in Science and Engineering (CEOSE) and is a member of NSF's Business and Operations Advisory Committee.
+She is the former Co-PI of Oklahoma's EPSCoR Research Infrastructure Improvement Track 1 award from NSF, and is a member of APLU's Council on Research, through which she is involved in developing and offering training and professional development opportunities for senior research leaders across the Nation to facilitate individual faculty members, teams of researchers, and central research administrations in attracting extramural research funding, creating relationships, and developing and implementing strategies that increase institutional competitiveness.